marcmagracia/EXP-1-Intro-To-Python-Programming/README.md

 -----

-#### Problem 2: EMOTICON PROBLEM
+#### EMOTICON PROBLEM: Create a function that changes specific words into emoticons.
-Create a function that changes specific words into emoticons.

 Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon:
   - Smile  =  :)
   - Grin   =  :D
   - Sad    =  :((